 Another breakfast or dinner favorite is scrambled tofu with onion, garlic, peppers, and mushrooms if I have them and spinach or kale.
 It’s an excellent way to get extra veggies in my diet.
 I sometimes also add spinach or kale to my smoothies.

-Invest in a rice cooker – This is perfect for brown rice.
-I only use brown rice because it has more nutrients than white rice.
-I do believe it is a healthier option.
+Rice cookers are perfect for brown rice, which has more nutrients than white rice.
+Brown rice is a healthier option.
 I prefer Basmati or jasmine rice because it is flavorful and has a pleasant aroma.
 It may be harder to find in some stores, depending on where you shop.
 Rice cookers allow you to put the ingredients in the device and come back when it’s ready.

 One nutritious grain that I discovered a few years ago is a Quinoa.
-This grain is not hard to cook, and it’s loaded with protein.
+This grain is not hard to cook.
+It comes packed with protein.
 I will write a full blog post about it in the future.
 It is so versatile, and you can cook it in a variety of ways.
 It is an excellent grain for meal prep.

 I keep a bag of fresh Spinach and Kale at almost all times.
 At times, I use spinach in salads.
 When I eat sandwiches, I use spinach or kale instead of lettuce.
 They are also tasty in smoothies and scrambled tofu.